mishavaid7/NYCRestGrades/README.md

-# see NYCRestGrades for the code 👀
+# see NYCRestGrades.ipynb for the code 👀